xiumingzhang/cheatsheets/ffmpeg-imagemagick.md

 where `H` and `W` should be replaced with the height and width of `right.png`, respectively.

+If calling this from Python, you may need to remove the quotes.

 ### Vertically stack two images/videos; need to rescale one